nurillayevcyber/linux-basics/day1/README.md

 ### ✅ Status

 All Day 1 tasks were completed successfully.
-Files, directories, and permissions were handled manually and through scripting.
+Files, directories  and permissions were handled manually and through scripting.